-Unfortunately, 14 of the vulture and condor species in the world - more than half of the total vulture species - are considered threatened or endangered, some of them with significant population losses in recent years.
-Because of a range of different threats, including poisoning, vehicle collisions and electrocution, these vulture populations will continue to decline without urgent help.
-Learning more about these unique birds is the first step toward effective conservation, and the first thing to learn are the different types of vultures and their common and scientific names.
-How many different vulture species do you know?
-Can you name all the vultures?
+Unfortunately, 14 of the vulture and condor species in the world, more than half of the total vulture bird species, are considered threatened or endangered, some of them with significant population losses in recent years.
+Because of a range of different threats, including poisoning, vehicle collisions, and electrocution, these vulture populations will continue to decline without urgent help.
+Learning more about these unique birds is the first step toward effective conservation, and the first thing to learn is the different types of vultures and their common and scientific names.
+How many different vulture bird species do you know?

-There are two general classifications of vultures - Old World vultures and New World vultures.
-While both types share striking characteristics and occupy the same environmental niche as "nature's clean up crew" there are actually great geographic and evolutionary distinctions between them.
+There are two general classifications of vultures: Old World vultures and New World vultures.
+While both types share striking characteristics and occupy the same environmental niche as "nature's clean-up crew" there are actually significant geographic and evolutionary distinctions between them.

-These vultures are found only in the New World of North and South America, from Canada to Argentina as well as in the Caribbean.
-They belong to the scientific family , and include seven species of vultures and condors.
+- New world vultures: These vultures are found only in the New World of North and South America, from Canada to Argentina as well as in the Caribbean.
+They belong to the scientific family Cathartidae and include seven species of vultures and condors.
 These birds are most closely related to storks and herons rather than other true raptors, though they are often discussed as birds of prey because of their carnivorous diets.
 New World vultures typically have an excellent sense of smell, though the degree they use their sense of smell varies among the different species.

-These vultures are found throughout Europe, Asia and Africa and belong to the bird family.
-They lack a strong sense of smell, but still have amazingly acute vision to locate food sources by sight.
-These vultures are most closely related to other raptor species in their scientific family, including eagles, kites, buzzards and hawks.
+- Old world vultures: These vultures are found throughout Europe, Asia, and Africa and belong to the Accipitridae bird family.
+They lack a strong sense of smell but still have an acute vision to locate food sources by sight.
+These vultures are most closely related to other raptor species in their scientific family, including eagles, kites, harriers, buzzards, and hawks.
 Like their New World cousins, these birds are also carnivorous.
 A total of 16 vulture species are considered Old World species, though future splits or lumps between similar species could change that total.

 * - Considered threatened or vulnerable due to population decreases and growing survival threats